okami101/vuetify-admin/docs/guide/resources.md

 ## Resource CRUD pages and API modules

-With the above resources information, it's enough for Vtec Admin to recreate all necessary CRUD routes and API actions structures.
+With the above resources information, it's enough for Vuetify Admin to recreate all necessary CRUD routes and API actions structures.

 Each CRUD route search for a component named as `${ResourceName}${Action}`, both on `StudlyCase`.
 4 action pages are supported : `List`, `Show`, `Create` and `Edit`.
 So for a given resource called `monsters` and for a `create` route, VA search for a `MonstersCreate` page component.
 If not found it fallbacks to a [copyable guesser page](getting-started.md#at-a-glance).
 All you have to do is to register all your CRUD resources pages with this component naming convention in mind.

-In order to facilitate this boring task, use the provided loader to do this automatically by importing it with `import "vtec-admin/src/loader"`.
+In order to facilitate this boring task, use the provided loader to do this automatically by importing it with `import "vuetify-admin/src/loader"`.
 It will search for all `vue` files inside `src/resources` directory and register them to main Vue instance by given a proper component name.
 With this loader, you just have to create one vue component for each action inside a resource folder which will take the slugged name of resource.

 Example for a `monster_children` and `users` resources :